-The bill amends the Code of West Virginia by adding a new section, 49-2-802b, which mandates the development and implementation of a statewide prevention plan by the Department of Human Services (DoHS) by January 1, 2027.
-This plan aims to provide trauma-informed, evidence-based prevention services to children under 18 and their families, including kinship and foster parents.
+The bill amends the Code of West Virginia by adding a new section, 49-2-802b, which mandates the Department of Human Services (DoHS) to develop and implement a statewide prevention plan by January 1, 2027.
+This plan aims to provide trauma-informed and evidence-based prevention services to children under 18 and their families, including kinship and foster parents.
 The services will target at-risk children, pregnant and parenting youth, youth aging out of foster care, and those transitioning between care levels.
-The DoHS is also required to ensure that the prevention network of providers offers convenient access to services, combining both telehealth and physical locations.
+Additionally, the DoHS is required to ensure a diverse network of service providers, including both telehealth and physical locations, to facilitate access to these services.

-Additionally, the bill requires the DoHS to track and report on the outcomes of these prevention services starting December 1, 2027, and annually thereafter.
-The report will include data on the number of families served, costs associated with prevention services, and program outcomes, all presented on a de-identified basis to maintain confidentiality.
-The bill emphasizes maximizing federal funding opportunities under the Family First Prevention Services Act to support these initiatives.
+Furthermore, the bill stipulates that the DoHS must track service encounters and outcomes, reporting annually to the Legislative Oversight Commission on Health and Human Resources Accountability starting December 1, 2027.
+The report will detail the number of families served, state and federal costs, and program outcomes, all while maintaining confidentiality through de-identified data.
+The legislation also emphasizes maximizing federal funding opportunities under the Family First Prevention Services Act to support these prevention services.

 Statutes affected: